makerdao/community/faqs/glossary.md

 - another name for the Maker Foundation’s multisig wallet that contains MKR, which is sold for operational expenses

+##### Dilution

+- an increase in the amount of MKR in circulation resulting from a Debt Auction

 ## E

 ##### Emergency Shutdown